TaygaHoshi/tt-project/Classes/Soldier.md

 		Additionally, you can spend 1 stamina to #TODO.

 **Armor Specialization 2**
-	You increase your effectiveness further while wearing the armor weight you specialized in.
+	Choose one passive effect.
+You gain that effect while wearing the armor weight you specialized in, further increasing your effectiveness.
-	Robes and light armor:
-		#TODO
-	Adventurer armor and heavy armor:
-		#TODO
+	Ease of movement:
+		You gain a +3 bonus to movement speed.
+	Impenetrable defense:
+		You are immune to physical and magical armor piercing.
+	Reinforcement:
+		When you gain temporary armor of one type, you also gain an equal amount of the other type.

 **Favored Weapon Expertise**
 	If you roll a 9 for a precision roll for a weapon attack with your favored weapon, you can convert this attack to a critical hit by using 2 stamina.